cj-dfinity/templates/grants/readme-template.md

 - What is the primary functionality of this project?
 - What is the purpose of this project?
 - How does it look like in action?
 Have any screenshots, videos etc.?
+- Link to the live version, if there is one

 ## Introduction
 This is a high level description of the project.
 Describe what the project is for, what it is doing and which problem it solves.
 This should not be long, usually 2-3 lines is good, keep it short and precise.